winterdharma/DharmaPearls/01_agama/samyukta/11/index.md

 The Powers group consists of 60 sutras when abbreviated sutra variants are counted.
 The material is found in fascicle 26 of <em>Taisho</em> No. 99.
 Below is a list of the English translations currently available.

 Note: Previous English translations currently available at <a href="https://suttacentral.net/" target="_blank">SuttaCentral</a> are referenced below.
-The reader should be aware that titles for <em>SA</em> sutras are supplied by the translator(s).
+The reader should be aware that titles for *SĀ* sutras are supplied by the translator(s).
 The sutra numbering follows Yinshun’s reconstruction.
 The <em>Taisho</em> sutra numbers are noted for reference ("[T 99.xxx]").

 ---